MvanderGragt/experimental_protocols/RNA_isolation.md

-RNA isolation with TRI reagent [in the fume hood]
+# RNA isolation with TRI reagent [in the fume hood]

+## Purpose
+With this protocol total RNA of plant material is isolated.

-Needed materials and reagents: (all RNase-free)
+## Materials (all RNase-free)
 •	TRI reagent (homemade Trizol)
 •	Chloroform (fresh)
 •	Isopropanol (= 2-propanol)